Frequently Asked Questions

 How do you use clay for making smokeless cookstoves?

 Clay is a thermal mass, which means it soaks up and stores heat.
 By adding a small puffed grain to the mix, we can change the nature of the clay into something that insulates, which means it will trap the heat.
-When we fire up a newly built smokeless chulla, the biomass (puffed grains and grass) burns out, making smoke in the process.
-It becomes suddenly smoke free as soon as the clay is dry and the biomass is all burnt out, usually after several hours.
+When we fire up a newly built Smokeless Chulha, the biomass (puffed grains and grass) burns out, making smoke in the process.
+It becomes smoke free as soon as the clay is dry and the biomass is burnt out, usually after several hours of firing.

-What is the progress of the Smokeless Cookstove Revolution (Smokeless Chulla Project)?
+What is the progress of the Smokeless Cookstove Revolution (Smokeless Chulha Project)?

 We ran the first workshop in Ladakh with some local students from SECMOL, some Kashmiris who travelled especially for the workshop and a few visiting international volunteers, also from SECMOL.
 The workshop was a practical hands-on experience where we made various smokeless chulhas, a large hall heating system and the rocket stove oven.

-There are a number of additional workshops scheduled, and we are taking requests for further workshops.
-We are also seeking people who are interested to get involved in this project who are willing to act as trainers (or support in other ways) in various regions of India (and beyond).
+We are seeking people who are interested to get involved in this project who are willing to act as trainers (or support in other ways) in various regions of India (and beyond).
 If you are interested, please contact via email.

 What workshops have been run so far?

 1. Leh onsite at the LEDeG workshop in Leh.
 We had a group of 3 come from Kashmir especially, about 4 local Ladakhis and a few visiting internationals.